-The Commerce Commission enforces the Fair Trading Act.
+The Commerce Commission is the regulatory body responsible for enforcing the Fair Trading Act.
 Individuals may also bring private actions under the Act.

-Courts can impose fines of up to NZ\$600,000 and may grant other remedies, such as injunctions, damages and corrective advertising orders.
+Courts can impose fines of up to NZ\$600,000 for companies and NZ\$200,000 for individuals.
+A court may also grant other remedies, such as injunctions, damages and corrective advertising orders.
 The Commerce Commission may issue infringement offences for breaches of some provisions of the Act.